-Physical Therapy for Cancer: Available at STAR Locations in Creve Coeur and Chesterfield
+Physical Therapy for Cancer: Available at ALL STAR Locations

 Physical therapy does not directly treat cancer.
 Instead, it provides relief from treatment complications and helps you recover afterward.

 We care for all stages of cancer, helping you not just meet your responsibilities but also do the things you enjoy — working, traveling, playing sports and participating in many other activities.

 Our therapists often work with an active population, so they have high expectations for you.
 We want you to be the best you can at the moment, whether you are undergoing cancer treatment or have finished.
 Our program offers:

 - Experienced specialists: Our therapists have years of experience helping people with cancer and its complications.
 Many continue to take courses to refine their skills.
 We can handle challenging cases, including severe pain and surgeries that did not provide expected results.

 - One-on-one help: During your sessions, your therapist spends the whole time with you.
 They do not try to help multiple people simultaneously.

 - Uplifting environment: While we have a partnership with Washington University physicians and the Siteman Cancer Centers near us, we are not a cancer clinic.
 We treat people for a variety of issues, including sports injuries.
 Many people have told us this active mix helps them feel normal again.
 We strive for a warm and welcoming environment.

 - Close partnership with doctors: We work closely with your referring doctor to determine which exercises and movements are appropriate for you and which are not.
 We never do anything to interfere with your cancer treatment or reduce your function.
 Quite the opposite — we want to help you identify the best ways to move and to return to activities.